mgudmund/deployment-api-cli/README.md

 ## Startup Workflow

 1. Sign-up using the sign-up command.
-You'll get a token that you will need to put in an environment variable called DEPLOYMENT_API_CLI
+You'll get a token that you will need to put in an environment variable called DEPLOYMENT_API_TOKEN
 2. Run commands needed to track metrics

 ## Deployment workflow